 Captain Paul M. Meyers enlisted in the United States Army in 1997 as a Medical Specialist.
 He served four years active duty and transferred to the Wisconsin National Guard.
-He was deployed to Iraq in 2006-07 as the Operations/ Movement Control Center NCOIC with Task Force 146th Multifunctional Medical Battalion.
+He was mobilized in 2003.
+He deployed to Iraq in 2006-07 as the Operations/ Movement Control Center NCOIC with Task Force 146th Multifunctional Medical Battalion.
 He was commissioned in 2008 as an Infantry Officer through the Wisconsin Military Academy Officer Candidate School accelerated program.

 Upon completion of the Infantry Basic Officer Leadership Course, CPT Meyers deployed as a Light Infantry Rifle Platoon Leader to Iraq in 2009-10 with 1-124 Light Infantry Battalion Florida National Guard.
 He also served as a Light Infantry Executive Officer from 2010-2011.

 Following Civil Affairs Selection and Qualification Course at Fort Bragg NC, CPT Meyers was assigned to Special Operations Command South and deployed as a Civil Affairs Team Chief in 2012-13 to the U.S. Embassy in Jamaica.
 He also served as a Civil Military Operations Center Chief with the 436th Civil Affairs Battalion in Orlando FL 2013-2014.